crowding/ansible-role-audio/index.md

 Once I spelled everything right, this actually does start to work a bit better than the ALSA.

+## [TODO] running Pulse as a service?

+I would like Pulse to start at system load.
+Currently, it is started by the graphical desktop automatically.
+I tried changing this by setting `autospawn = no` in `/etc/pulse/client.conf`.

 ## [TODO] Virtual sink to the garage?

 In the garage, which isn't physically wired to the rest of the house,